 - 1/2 cup of pepperoncini, drained

 - 5 cloves of garlic, smashed and chopped

 - 1/4 cup of olive oil, I use Extra Virgin

 - 1/3 cup of red wine vinegar

-- Add all ingredients to food processor and pulse until you create a olive salad consistency.
+- Add all ingredients to a food processor and pulse until you create an olive salad consistency.

 - Place in an airtight container.